kirin-3/kirin-cogs/unicornia/LEVELING.md

 *   **Thread Execution**: The heavy image processing (compositing, text drawing) runs in a separate thread executor to prevent blocking the bot's event loop.
 *   **SSRF Protection**: Image downloads are validated to prevent Server-Side Request Forgery attacks.
 *   **Local Caching**: Downloaded images are cached in memory (LRU) to reduce bandwidth.
+*   **Animated Support**: Deconstructs GIFs into frames, applies overlay to each frame, and reconstructs the GIF.

 ## Configuration Files